-Knowing that many engaged couples have recently started their wedding planning, we started a series where we suggested a first things first concept back in February.
-Over the last few months we’ve tackled List #1 – The Big Picture.
-We’ve shared tips for setting the date and creating your guest list and tips on how to select your photographer, videographer and wedding planner.
+Knowing that many engaged couples have recently started their wedding planning, we started a series where we suggested a first thing first concept back in February.
+Over the last few months, we’ve tackled List #1 – The Big Picture.
+We’ve shared tips for setting the date and creating your guest list and tips on how to select your photographer, videographer, and wedding planner.
 Now, we are going to tackle the last item on List #1, selecting your venue.

 Venue shopping is one of those tasks that initially, we are so excited to begin, but as time goes on, it starts to become something of a beast to contain.
 There are so many things to consider, cost being the biggest.
 When all is said and done, your venue (including your ceremony and reception) will be the largest budgetary item on your wedding planning list.
 I also believe that because of this, selecting your venue can also be one of the most challenging and stressful.